happypandax/happypandax/docs/source/client.rst

         "data": "serverquit"
     }

-Some server commands will be broadcasted to all connected clients.
+Some server commands will be broadcasted to all connected clients before executing.

 For example, when the server recieves a shut down command, the exact command will be propogated and broadcasted to all connected clients::